-As of October 2019, we have been running for 17 months.
-Many grantees are still at a relatively early stage with their work.
+As of March 2021, we have been running for 34 months.
+Many grantees are still at a relatively early stage with their work and careers.
 Below we have collated a list of outputs that people have volunteered to share thus far.

 This should not be interpreted as an exhaustive list of everything of value that the Centre for Enabling EA Learning & Research (CEEALAR) has produced.
 We have only included things for which the value can be independently verified.
 This list likely captures less than half of the actual value.

-- The incubation of 3 EA projects with potential for scaling.
+- The incubation of 3 EA projects with potential for scaling (including CEEALAR);

-- 3 AI Safety events, 1 rationality workshop, 2 EA retreats hosted; and 2 EA retreats organised
+- 5 AI Safety / X-risk events, 1 rationality workshop and 2 EA retreats organised and hosted; 2 EA retreats organised;

-- 2 internships and 2 jobs earned at EA organisations
+- 3 internships and 5 jobs earned at EA organisations; 2 PhD places earned;

 (Note that these will appear again below under the main organizers/lecturers’ names)